 Some upgrades can be started immediately after the purchase, and this applies primarily to the saddles.
 The extra weight has a very negative impact on the spine.
 When you roll over our imperfect asphalt, or on an unpaved country road, each slight road imperfection will have to be amortized by your back.

 Not to mention the fact that on an ordinary seat, the bottom of a heavy cyclist will suffer a lot.
-So, my recommendation is to buy a Brooks leather saddle with springs like this one (link to purchase).
+So, my recommendation is to buy a saddle with springs like this one (see on Amazon).
 Yes, this model is not light compared to sports seats, and maybe someone will think that it is expensive, but your back and your bottom will say big thank you if you do this.

 Handlebars for heavyweights